 In preparation for the topic exam in Spring Quarter, second year students should form their Ph.D.
 Supervisory Committee by the last day of Autumn Quarter.
 Once the committee composition is approved, the student is encouraged to contact the committee to schedule a date and time for the Topics Exam.
 Scheduling must be complete by January 31, and the agreed upon exam date should be communicated to the chair of the Graduate Policy and Advising Committee as soon as it is confirmed.
 The exam must take place on or before May 15.
 Exceptions to this deadline are dependent upon petitioning the Graduate Policy and Advising Committee jointly by the student and adviser no later than January 31 and are at the discretion of the committee.
 The following deadlines are relative to the actual exam date for each student:

 1) Six weeks prior to the exam date: Deadline to submit two topic proposals to the chair of the Graduate Policy and Advising Committee.
-For each proposed topic provide: 1) a title, 2) a paragraph briefly outlining the subject of the proposed topic, 3) a sentence or two to identify the gap in knowledge that you propose to address and the methodology that you will use, and 4) two or three recent references that serve as the basis for the topic to be explored.
+For each proposed topic provide: 1) a title, 2) a paragraph briefly outlining the subject of the proposed topic and the gap in knowledge that you propose to address, 3) a hypothesis statement and the methodology that you will use to test the hypothesis, and 4) two or three recent references that serve as the basis for the topic to be explored.
 In addition, please describe your thesis project in a short paragraph, so that we can judge how different your proposal will be both in subject and approach from your thesis work.

 What constitutes an acceptable Topic?
 Since one of the goals of this exercise is for you to explore and learn about an “off topic” area outside of the expertise of your lab and the focus of your thesis project, you should consider other areas of microbiology that you find intriguing.
 But, “off topic” need not be completely far afield.
 Virology students can still propose papers on viruses, and bacteriology students can still propose papers on bacteria.
 However, pick a different organism and a different aspect of the biology of the organism than is the focus of your thesis research.
 In many cases, this experience will stimulate interest in a field that you may continue to follow or in which you may work in the future.
 You may also learn about techniques or approaches in another field that will bring a fresh perspective to your thesis work.